-The Grossmont-Cuyamaca Community College District (District), through its Public Safety Department; has established written agreements on behalf of each District site, with local law enforcement agencies.
+The Grossmont-Cuyamaca Community College District (District), through its Public Safety Department, has established written agreements on behalf of each District site, with local law enforcement agencies.
 The agreement clarifies operational responsibilities for investigations occurring at each location for Part I violent crimes, defined by law as willful homicide, forcible rape, robbery, and aggravated assault.

-The written agreements designates which law enforcement agency has operational responsibility for violent crimes and delineates the specific geographical boundaries of each agency's operational responsibility, including maps as necessary.
+The written agreements designate which law enforcement agency has operational responsibility for violent crimes and delineates the specific geographical boundaries of each agency's operational responsibility, including maps as necessary.

-The written agreements required by the board policy are public records and are made available for inspection by members of the public upon request to the District Public Safety Department.
+The written agreements required by board policy are public records and are made available for inspection by members of the public upon request to the District Public Safety Department.

-Department
+Department:

 The District Public Safety Department maintains a close working relationship with local law enforcement authorities.
-The District Public Safety Department occasionally works with other law enforcement agencies, including the City of San Diego, Police Department, the El Cajon Police Department and the San Diego County Sheriff's Department.
-Meetings may be held between the leaders of these agencies on both a formal and informal basis.
+The District Public Safety Department occasionally works with other law enforcement agencies, including the City of San Diego, Police Department, and the El Cajon Police Department and the San Diego County Sheriff's Department.
+Meetings may be held between the leaders of these agencies on both a formal and informal basis with the jurisdictional law enforcement agency under contract with the District.